 Tax Due per AGI – (37%) – $18,500

 Additional Tax Due (potentially) – $7,500

-Know your tax situation so you can plan for the tax due, if any.
-In fact, knowing a tax may be due may be reason to make an estimated tax payment in the quarter the restricted stocks units vest.
+Know your tax situation so you can plan for the tax due if any.
+In fact, knowing a tax may be due may be a reason to make an estimated tax payment in the quarter the restricted stocks units vest.

 Again, it may make sense to work with a CPA or an advisor who can help you work through the numbers.
 Each tax situation is different, and hypothetical examples like the above are only used to illustrate a point, not make a recommendation.

 3 – Keep Your Restricted Stock Shares or Sell Them?